 Olbrich Botanical Gardens features 16 acres of outdoor display gardens showcasing the beauty of Midwest hardy plants in a setting of prairie style architecture.
 Olbrich’s Thai Pavilion and Garden, the only one in the continental United States, features an innovative tropical garden in the Midwest.
 The Bolz Conservatory, a sunny 50-foot-high glass pyramid, houses a diverse collection of tropical plants, a rushing waterfall, free-flying birds, and blooming orchids year-round.

 Allen Centennial Garden is the artful living laboratory and public botanical garden of the Horticulture Department at the University of Wisconsin-Madison.
 The Garden serves as an outdoor classroom for UW-Madison students and the surrounding communities, providing meaningful learning opportunities for visitors of all ages.
 The 2.5-acre garden features thousands of ornamental plants, including annual flowers, perennials, tropicals and temperannuals, deciduous trees and shrubs, and conifers.
-Landscape architecture and landscape design styles are featured and highlighted.

 The UW–Madison Arboretum is a teaching and research facility, and the site of historic research in ecological restoration.
 The 1,260-acre Arboretum features tallgrass prairies, savannas, wetlands and several forest types, as well as flowering trees, shrubs and a world-famous lilac collection.